-In order to know what column of incoming data should be stored in what field in Marketing Automation Professional (MA Professional), you create a data format in MA Professional to store that mapping.
+In order to know what column of incoming data should be stored in what field in Communications Professional, you create a data format in Communications Professional to store that mapping.

 NOTE: If you're just uploading a list of email addresses, you can simply use the Default data format that assumes that the first column is the email address.